 About 1 in every 3 people who have had shingles go on to have pain that lasts for months or years after the rash has gone.
 This is a type of nerve pain or neuropathic pain.
-The choice of pain relief will depend on the severity of the pain.
+Read more about post-herpetic neuralgia.

 The following links provide more information on shingles.